Washington State Residency for Tuition and Fee Purposes

 Pay Online at the student ctcLink account with a VISA, MasterCard or American Express.

 Pay by Mail.
-The mailed payments must be received by the tuition deadline date, not postmarked.
+The mailed payments must be received by the term's Payment Deadline, not postmarked.
 Please make checks and money orders payable to "Cascadia College" and include the student's ctcLink ID number, first name, and last name in the memo line.
 Cash payments are not accepted.
 Tuition payments via check or money order may be mailed to:

 Cascadia College, Finance Office